-In these circumstances, we will:
+In these circumstances, we must:

-- Give individuals detailed information about the automated processing. - Advise that they are able to request human intervention or challenge any decision about them. - Carry out regular checks and user testing to ensure our systems are working as intended.
+- Give individuals detailed information about the automated processing. - Offer simple ways for them to request human intervention or challenge any decision about them. - Carry out regular checks and user testing to ensure our systems are working as intended.